-Talent Works specialise in finding top tech talent to help companies grow and innovate.
-Through direct sourcing, digital recruitment marketing and attraction strategies, and building employer brands that cut through the noise and resonate with the tech market.
+Talent Works specialise in finding top tech talent, including AI and machine learning engineers, to help companies grow and innovate.
+Through direct sourcing, digital recruitment marketing and talent attraction strategies, and building employer brands that cut through the noise and resonate with the tech market.

-We’re a flexible RPO agency with offices in Manchester and Northampton, UK as well as Boston, US.
+We’re a flexible RPO agency with offices in Manchester and Northampton in the UK as well as Boston, US giving us a global approach to tech recruitment.
 To find out how we could help your business find and connect with top AI and Machine Learning engineers, start your conversation.